OmniOMR/mung/docs/annotation-instructions/annotation-instructions.md

 - Annotate the mask **precisely**.
 - Hollow out the center.
-- Add a <kbd>🔴 syntax</kbd> link from the hairpin object the circle object.
+- Add a <kbd>🔴 syntax</kbd> link from the hairpin object to the circle object.

 This symbol does NOT belong to any `dynamicText`, it belongs to the hairpin.